-Built in the 1930s and named after Tel Aviv’s first mayor, Meir Dizengoff, Dizengoff Street is an iconic cultural and artistic hub.
-It’s a lively, bustling street that attracts both locals and tourist, thanks to its atmosphere, stores, coffee shops, restaurants, designer boutiques, and famous Bauhaus buildings.
+Built in the 1930s and named after Tel Aviv’s first mayor, is one of the most interesting streets in Tel Aviv.
+Meir Dizengoff, Dizengoff Street is an iconic cultural and artistic hub.
+It’s a lively, bustling street that attracts both locals and tourists, thanks to its atmosphere, stores, coffee shops, restaurants, designer boutiques, and famous Bauhaus buildings.
+It’s definitely one of the best shopping streets in Tel Aviv.
 Don’t miss the Dizengoff Square and its famous (now renovated) Fire and Water Fountain.
 The square was named after Zina Dizengoff, Meir Dizengoff’s wife.

 This busy commercial center, packed with shops, restaurants, and cafes, is named for King George V of the United Kingdom who reigned during the British Mandate of Palestine.
 It was originally called ‘the Carmel Street’ after the popular Carmel Market situated in its western section.
 Dizengoff Center, Israel’s first shopping mall that opened in 1983, stands at the corner of King George Street and Dizengoff Street.
 The mall is situated on both sides of Dizengoff Street, so bridges and underground passages connect the two buildings.
+It’s one of the best walking streets in Tel Aviv.
 While on King George Street, check out Michael’s Square, Magen David Square, Meir Garden, and Metzudat Ze’ev.